cpapescrim1106/blueprintproject/convex-dashboard/DEPLOYMENT.md

 This guide covers deploying the Blueprint Dashboard to Coolify.

+## Production Triage Checklist

+Use this when a deployment refuses to boot or Coolify reports health‑check failures.

+1. **Missing `DATABASE_URL`** – Prisma will crash before Next.js starts if this env var is unset.
+In Coolify → Environment Variables add
+   `DATABASE_URL=postgresql://username:password@your-db-host:5432/your-database?schema=public`.
+Save and redeploy.
+2. **Wrong build pack** – Coolify defaults to Nixpacks.
+Switch Build Pack to **Docker**, set **Base Directory** to `/convex-dashboard`, and point the Dockerfile field at `convex-dashboard/Dockerfile`.
+Clear any custom Install/Build/Start commands so Coolify lets Docker handle the lifecycle.
+3. **Check the logs tab** – `Logs → Build` shows Docker build failures (e.g., Prisma errors when `DATABASE_URL` is missing). `Logs → Application` shows runtime issues such as Postgres auth failures.
+Copy the exact error before changing settings.

 ## Prerequisites

 1. **Database**: PostgreSQL database (can be provisioned via Coolify or external)